0nko/0nko.github.io/_posts/2015-07-16-OnkoCycle.md

 alt: Salmon
 project-date: July 2015
 platform: Android Development
-description: |
-Bike computer & turn-by-turn navigation for your phone and your smart watch designed specifically with bikers & runners in mind:
+description: "Bike computer & turn-by-turn navigation for your phone and your smart watch designed specifically with bikers & runners in mind:

 - Trail search with alternative paths and elevations
 - Turn-by-turn navigation